This post may contain affiliate links. Please read our disclosure policy.

-Curl up with a good book, blanket, and this Mexican hot chocolate.
-One cozy cup of this hot chocolate and you’ll be hooked with its yummy spices and delicious cinnamon cocoa flavor!
+One cozy cup of this Mexican Hot Chocolate, and you’ll be hooked with its yummy spices and delicious cinnamon cocoa flavor!

 Hot Chocolate vS. Mexican Hot Chocolate

-Do you know the difference between regular hot chocolate and Mexican hot chocolate?
+This recipe is similar to a classic Champurrado (Mexican Hot Chocolate).
+Do you know the difference between regular hot cocoa and Mexican Hot Chocolate?

 Yes, you can still taste the cocoa in each, but you’ll expect to find more spice in today’s version.

-Top with whipped cream and a sprinkle of nutmeg.
+GARNISH.
+Top with Whipped Cream and a sprinkle of nutmeg or chocolate shavings.
 It makes the perfect spiced hot cocoa.

 More Hot Cocoa recipes:

 - White Chocolate Peppermint Hot Cocoa

 - Mint Hot Cocoa

 - Double Chocolate Hot Cocoa